 For Yoga Teachers Only

 For experienced teachers who already have a good foundation in the basics of a particular style, videos, from different styles, can really broaden horizons.
 If you don’t live in a big city, for instance, you may struggle to find specialized Yoga classes.
-If you’re curious about Bikram, Ashtanga, Kundalini, or other styles of Yoga, but cannot find suitable classes in your area, DVDs are excellent alternatives.
+If you’re curious about Bikram, Ashtanga, Kundalini, or other styles of Yoga, but cannot find suitable classes in your area, streaming videos and DVDs are excellent alternatives.
 From the comfort of home, you can learn the basics of different styles and gain a lot of advanced knowledge about Yoga, in general.
 Indeed, this is also a great way to zero in on a particular style.
 Before signing up for teacher workshops, intensive training, or continuing education courses, you have a basic understanding.

 Building on Foundations of Knowledge

 In a word, continuing education is an important factor in teaching skills.
-Additionally, specialist teacher training courses with videos or DVDs give an experienced teacher a foundation from which to expand knowledge and develop new teaching skills.
+Additionally, specialist teacher training courses with streaming videos or DVDs give an experienced teacher a foundation from which to expand knowledge and develop new teaching skills.
 Obviously, constructive knowledge in the hands of an experienced Yoga instructor can enhance a Yoga teacher’s skills and performance.
 At the same time, videos are a great way to introduce yourself to the public.
 Certainly, reaching out on the Internet with a “Yoga for beginners at home” program is a great way to meet new students.

 © Copyright – Aura Wellness Center – Publications Division